 Meat from here is either sold as stewing beef or mince.
 Plenty of flavour to be found, but also patience required for that low, slow cooking – think casserole, stew, chilli.

-This area produces meat suitable for stewing or pot roasting such as diced stew, braising steak, chuck or leg of mutton.
-Just in front and below here you’ll find the brisket, which is a tough cut with gristle and fat making it best suited to slow cooking, either as a traditional pot roast, or a pulled brisket.
+This area produces meat suitable for stewing or pot roasting such as diced stew, braising steak, chuck or leg of mutton cut.
+Just in front and below here you’ll find the brisket, which is a fattier cut, making it best suited to slow cooking, either as a traditional pot roast, or a pulled brisket.

 Beef from the shin is absolutely wonderful for slow cooking, and it’s great value too either on or off the bone.
 The connective tissues found in this lean cut break down during slow cooking to make a rich, flavoursome gravy, and when left on the bone, the bone marrow cooks away to make something really special.